| Overview | Before You Apply | Apply Now | Documents | After Submission | Contact |

 What to Expect After Submission

-Where a collaboration is approved, the next steps — confirming the Guest Editor appointment, executing the Collaboration Agreement, establishing the submission portal, and agreeing on the communication arrangements with conference participants — are managed by the editorial office in sequence.
-The full collaboration process, from approval through to publication, is described on the Special Issue Workflow and Policies page.
+Confirming the Guest Editor appointment, executing the Collaboration Agreement, establishing the submission portal, and agreeing communication arrangements with conference participants — all managed by the editorial office in sequence.
+Full details on the Special Issue Workflow and Policies page.

 Contact